Why We, as Republicans, Support Kamala Harris’ Plan to Support Ukraine

 AI

-In the past week, both Ukrainian Volodymyr Zelensky and visited Pennsylvania.
+In the past week, both Volodymyr Zelensky and visited Pennsylvania.
 Zelensky toured an ammunition factory in Scranton, while Duda attended the unveiling of a statue at the Czestochowa cemetery honoring the Polish Solidarity movement’s fight for independence against the Soviet-backed communist regime.
-Both leaders were on their way to the and share concerns about the United States’ role in leading ‘s of Eastern Europe against Russian President Vladimir Putin’s threat.
+Both leaders were on their way to the United Nations General Assembly and share concerns about the United States’ role in leading NATO’s defense of Eastern Europe against President Vladimir Putin’s threat.

 By ignoring Russia’s ongoing aggression in Ukraine and its implications for U.S. national interests and the security of European allies, Trump has aligned himself more closely with Putin than with America’s longstanding commitments to peace, democracy, and fundamental freedoms.
 As president, Trump did little to assist Ukraine and even attempted to extort the country for his own political gain.
 His 2020 campaign was notably silent on both Russia and Ukraine, allowing him to promote an isolationist and misguided “America First” agenda.